With the debt ceiling debate likely to dominate May-June, we will send out weekly trackers on the issue as developments occur (during the mid-week).

 - A third way will have to be found.

-- A final bill will have to be bipartisan (given procedural hurdles, 60 votes will be needed in the Senate), which all of the negotiators have acknowledged.
+- A final bill will have to be bipartisan (given procedural hurdles, 60 votes will be needed in the Senate).

 - A final bill will contain only modest deficit reduction measures.